komputeshader/KomputeRasterization/README.md

 ## System requirements
 1. Windows 10, 64-bit.
 2. DirectX 12 compatible GPU.
+3. In order to build Work Graphs codepath, a GPU supporting shader model 6.8 is required (comment out the USE_WORK_GRAPHS macro otherwise).
-3. The WinPixEventRuntime is required to build, see instructions: https://devblogs.microsoft.com/pix/winpixeventruntime/.
+4. The WinPixEventRuntime is required to build, see instructions: https://devblogs.microsoft.com/pix/winpixeventruntime/.

 ## How to build and run
 1. `git clone --recursive https://github.com/komputeshader/KomputeRasterization.git`